TokyoHackerspace/ths-website-base/README.md

 Once this is set you need to re-source the file so that it exists in memory, you can either close your terminal window and re-open it or you can execute the command `source <filename>` where `<filename>` the file you added the line to.

+Now that the base environment is set you can use the make file to finish the build process.
+Enter into the base repository in the terminal window and type `make build`.
+The system will now clone the rest of the repositories needed to run the development environment.

+`ths-website-rproxy` contains the nginx reverse proxy configuration `ths-website-apache-php` contains the apache server used to host the main site and dokuwiki.